Accountable authentication with privacy protection: The Larch system for universal login: Logging for FIDO2

 We use the ZKBoo protocol~\cite{IKOS07,zkboo,zkb++} for proving statements about computations expressed as Boolean circuits.
 Our system could also be instantiated with succinct non-interactive arguments of knowledge, which would decrease proof size and verification time, but at the cost of increasing proving time and requiring large parameters generated via a separate setup algorithm \cite{BCCT12,GGPR13,Groth16,pinocchio}.

 \paragraph{Threshold signatures.} A two-party threshold signature scheme~\cite{Desmedt87,DF89} is a set of protocols that allow two parties to jointly generate a single public key along with two shares of the corresponding secret key and then jointly sign messages using their secret key shares such that the signature verifies under the joint public key.
 Informally, no malicious party should be able to subvert the protocols to extract another party's share of the secret key or forge a signature on a message other than the honest party's message.
 We would ideally instantiate our system using BLS multisignatures~\cite{bonehbls}.
-Unfortunately, the FIDO2 standard only requires support for ECDSA and RSASSA~\cite{RSA-PKCS}.
+Unfortunately, the predominant signing algorithms for FIDO2 are ECDSA and RSASSA~\cite{RSA-PKCS,fido2-interop,fido2-server-reqs}.
 For backwards-compatibility, we present a construction for two-party ECDSA signing with preprocessing tailored to our setting in \cref{sec:two-ecdsa}.